Colors View¶

 Not all photographs have to exhibit this bulge in the center part of their histogram.
 Much depends on the subject of the photograph.
 In some cases, it might be appropriate for the histogram to show a peak at one end or the other, or both.

 The histogram is a reliable way of deciding whether or not a photograph is correctly exposed.
-Should the histogram show an over or under exposure, an Exposure Correction Tool should be used to fix the photograph.
+Should the histogram show an over or under exposure, it may be possible to fix the photograph using the Exposure Correction Tool.

 ICC Profile Viewer¶

 An ICC profile is a set of data that characterizes a color input or output device, or a color space, according to standards promulgated by the International Color Consortium.
-Profiles describe the color attributes of a particular device or viewing requirement by defining a mapping between the device source or target color space and a profile connection space.
+Profiles describe the color attributes of a particular device, or the viewing requirements for a particular image, by defining a mapping between the device source or target color space and a device-independent color space called the profile connection space.
 Mappings may be specified using tables, to which interpolation is applied, or through a series of parameters for transformations used in Color Management.

-Every files used to store captured image can be profiled.
-Camera manufacturers provide profiles for their products, and store them in image file as extra metadata.
-This ICC Profile viewer allows to display the textual information and a flat graph of color space.
+Every image file can be profiled.
+Camera manufacturers provide profiles for their products, and store them in image files as extra metadata.
+This ICC Profile viewer displays the textual information for the image’s color profile and a chromaticity diagram indicating the image’s color gamut.